Components

 A play button element

-Duplicate this component before using it.
+Duplicate this component before using it, and don't include the bullet in the new component name so that this template component stays at the top of the list.
 This is used as a starting point for creating a new section.
 It contains only a section and a container.

 Contains an embed set to display none.
-Duplicate this component before using it.
+Unlink this component before using it.
 This is used for adding javascript inside any section component and contains the following script to use as a starting point.
+Rename 'yourFunctionName' to something that is specific to your component such as 'teamSlider'.
+This function prevents errors when the same component is used multiple times on one page and ensures our script doesn't run until the before closing body tag.

 <script>